 Preventive Measures in Place Suspension of passenger flights in and out of Burundi from 22nd March 2020.
 All borders were closed except for cargo.
 Travelers are advised that if they plan to cross the border from Rwanda into Burundi, they may be denied entry Mandatory quarantine for 14 days for those exposed or suspected of having the virus.
 Limited access to hotel premises for two months at least since then.
 Sensitization and awareness campaign have been created through TV and Radio.
 Installation of hand sanitizers and water for handwashing in public places.
 The authorities have asked hospitals to make beds available for potential cases (20 for each national hospital and 5 for each local hospital).
-Checking of temperature and sanitization during campaign rallies.
 Trade Facilitation / Business Support From the new COVID 19 government directives/guidelines, all borders are now open for cargo movement.
-No longer police escort but drivers must ensure minimal interaction with people and apply strict hygiene measures.
 Cargo flights are still operating.
 Coordinating Ministry (National Contact Points) Directeur général du Commerce Ministère du commerce, de l'Industrie, et du Tourisme B.P.
 492 BUJUMBURA République du Burundi Tél: +25779927041, +257 22 242833 E-mail: mutchryso@yahoo.fr Burundi Embassy in Lusaka: Email: ambabulskabi@gmail.com pasruho@gmail.com

-Preventive Measures in Place Adherence to barriers as announced by the President including regular washing of hands, social distancing (1-2 meters), etc Closure of all schools and educational institutions of higher learning effective 20th March 2020 Prohibitions of gatherings of more than 20 people Ban of collective prayers including Friday prayers (blessed day for Muslims) closing sea and air borders (except for cargo ships and/or special evacuations).
-Flights between Comoros and the islands of Mayotte and the Réunion suspended Quarantine measures implemented for travelers from, or who have transited trough COVID-19- infected countries Night curfews to restrict movements Trade Facilitation / Business Support Closing of sea and air borders (except for cargo ships and/or special evacuations) Support for economic operators and households (reduction of customs duties, deferral of tax obligations, etc.) Import taxes on food, medicines, and items related to hygiene reduced by 30 percent.
+Preventive Measures in Place Adherence to barriers as announced by the President including regular washing of hands, social distancing (1-2 meters), etc Closure of all schools and educational institutions of higher learning effective 20th March 2020 Prohibitions of gatherings of more than 20 people Ban of collective prayers including Friday prayers (blessed day for Muslims) Flights between Comoros and the islands of Mayotte and the Réunion suspended Quarantine measures implemented for travelers from, or those who have transited trough COVID-19- infected countries Night curfews to restrict movements Trade Facilitation / Business Support Closing of sea and air borders (except for cargo ships and/or special evacuations) Support for economic operators and households (reduction of customs duties, deferral of tax obligations, etc.) Import taxes on food, medicines, and items related to hygiene reduced by 30 percent.
 A fund to support employees associated with airport operations created.
 The Central Bank reduced reserve requirements to 10 percent.
 The authorities announced a restructuring of commercial loans and freezing of interest rates in some commercial loans.
 Coordinating Ministry (National Contact Points) Ministres de l'Economie, des Investissements, chargé del'Intégration Economique MORONI, Union des Comores Tél: +269 332 66 69, +269 339 10 15, +269 321 58 58 Email: minieco2019@gmail.com ; sgmourtadhoi@gmail.com ; Abdou_nassur@yahoo.fr